 It’s a him, Mario!

-Along with Mickey Mouse and Bugs Bunny, Super Mario (or just Mario to his friends) is arguably one of the most recognisable IPs in the world.
-If you were to show a picture of the mustachioed plumber to almost anybody they would either be able to name him, or would at least recognise him from somewhere.
+Along with Mickey Mouse and Bugs Bunny, Super Mario (or just Mario to his friends) is arguably one of the most recognizable IPs in the world.
+If you were to show a picture of the mustachioed plumber to almost anybody they would be able to name him, or would at least recognize him from somewhere.
 Needless to say, he has left his mark on the world of pop culture, but that’s no surprise considering he’s been making appearances in video games for over forty years now.
 Not only that, but due to his longevity and popularity, you can find his face on practically everything.

 Alongside popping up in over 200 video games with various friends and family members, Mario has been put on almost every piece of merchandise imaginable.
 There’s very little that he hasn’t left his mark on, and that includes board games.
 Although there aren’t too many original Mario games out there (and even less are easy to come by) there are plenty of licensed board games that are Mario Bros. themed.
 While these remain the same as their original counterparts for the most part, there are unique twists to some of them that take the original game and make them feel just that little bit different to feel like it’s own thing.
 Fans can also find Mario’s face on stickers and boards, which they can use to create and share their own pictures.